davmac314/dasynq/doc/USAGE.md

-Dasynq is in early development, and is not feature complete.
-With that in mind, here is a quick run down on usage:
+Dasynq is an event-loop library, which can be used to listen for and react to multiple types of _event_.
+This document provides an overview of how to use the library in your own programs.

+## 1. Basics

+In an event loop, you register _events_ that you are interested in, and then you poll the event loop to have those events reported.
+Dasynq runs a callback (a function that you define) when an event that you've registered an interest for occurs.

+A simple example of initialising an event loop follows:

+    #include "dasynq.h"

+    using loop_t = dasynq::event_loop_n;    // loop_t = single-threaded event loop

+    loop_t my_loop;

+One example of an event that you might want to watch for is readiness on a socket: that is, you want to know when data is available on the socket for reading.
+Once you have an event loop instance, you can create a _watcher_ and register it with the event loop.
+Let's say your socket connection file descriptor is stored in a variable `fd`:

+    // create a convenient alias:
+    using rearm = dasynq::rearm;

+    // define the watcher/callback:
+    class my_fd_watcher : public loop_t::fd_watcher_impl<my_fd_watcher>
+    {
+        // this is the callback method; for file descriptor watchers, it must be declared
+        // as it is here:

+        rearm fd_event(loop_t &, int fd, int flags)
+        {
+            // Process I/O here
+            //   int r = read(fd, ...) etc

+            return rearm::REARM;  // re-enable watcher (it is disabled when callback runs) }
+    };

+    // register the watcher on the event loop: my_fd_watcher my_fd_watcher;
+    my_fd_watcher.add_watch(my_loop, fd, dasynq::IN_EVENTS);

+The declaration of the my_fd_watcher class may look a little strange; this will be discussed further in a later section.

+To actually see events being reported to the watcher's callback, you need to poll the event loop:

+    while (true) {
+        my_loop.run(); // waits for events, and reports them via callback functions }

+Each iteration of the loop waits for the next event or events to be detected, and then emits the appropriate callbacks.
+Of course, you probably would include an exit condition for the loop in a real program.

-## 1. Selecting model - single threaded or thread-safe
+## 2. Threading model

+To use Dasynq, you first must decide your threading model.
 Dasynq can be used as a thread-safe event loop in a multi-threaded client, or it can be used as in a single-threaded client.
 You can instantiate an event loop of your chosen type with:

     #include "dasynq.h"